rhomobile/rhomobile-docs/docs/en/edge/guide/webcontainer.md

     extensions: ["barcode","indicators"]

 ### Other APIs not requiring a license
-The following API's are not included by default and can be included by specifying the proper `extension` in the `build.yml`:
+The following APIs are not included by default and can be included by specifying the proper `extension` in the `build.yml`:

 * [MediaPlayer](../api/mediaplayer): `extensions: ["mediaplayer"]`
 * [ScreenOrientation](../api/screenorientation): `extensions: ["screenorientation"]`